yolateng0/OpenVPN-DNS-resolver-UNBOUND-install/README.md

 ## Compatibility

-The script is made to work on these OS :
+The script is made normaly to work on these OS :
 - Debian 7
 - Debian 8
 - Ubuntu 12.04 LTS